mathonsunday/java-data-structures/README.md

 java-data-structures
 ====================

 Compiling Java code with tests for the most common data structures seen in technical interviews.

-LinkedList: adapted from pseudocode in Cracking the Coding Interview

-Stack: adapted from pseudocode in Cracking the Coding Interview

-Queue: adapted from pseudocode in Cracking the Coding Interview
+The * indicates that the code was adapted from pseudocode in Cracking the Coding Interview.

+LinkedList*

+Stack*

+Queue*

 BST